tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 ## Looking back

 tus Node.js [1.0.0](https://tus.io/blog/2023/09/04/tus-node-server-v100) brought
 modular packages, TypeScript, and stability.
-Since that major release more we’ve been shipping lots of improvements in minor versions, such as:
+Since that major release, we’ve been shipping lots of improvements in minor versions, such as:

 - Support for [custom lockers][locker] and distributed locks.
 This prevents